pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/extensions/v1beta1/index.md

 A collection of paths that map requests to backends.

 <h2 class="pdoc-module-header" id="HostPortRange">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L12645">interface HostPortRange</a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14198">interface HostPortRange</a>
 </h2>

-Host Port Range defines a range of host ports that will be enabled by a policy for pods to use.
+HostPortRange defines a range of host ports that will be enabled by a policy for pods to use.
 It requires both the start and end to be defined.
+Deprecated: use HostPortRange from policy API Group instead.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L12649">property max</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14202">property max</a>
 </h3>

 ```typescript